ExcelE/chad_core/README.md

 # Chad-Core

-Object Detection and Distance Estimation Module for Chad Bot
+Object Detection and Control Module for Chad Bot

 ### Description
-This repo holds the source code for much of the Object Detection and Distance Estimation functionality for Chad.
+This repo holds the source code for much of the Object Detection and Control functionality for Chad.

 The source code is written and designed for:
 1. Jetson TX2